pierrebeaucamp/athena/pages/trying-to-demystify-K-Q-KDB.md

 Yet this leads to the next problem: Character overloading.
 To my knowledge, most operands in APL had a single meaning.
-Contrast this K where a single symbol can have up to four different meanings, dependent on how many arguments we apply it to.
+Contrast this K where a single symbol can have up to four different meanings, depending on how many arguments we apply it to.
 To a lesser extent, take the `*` symbol from the Sudoku example above.
 Applied to two arguments, it is simply "multiplication", but applied to a single one, it becomes "first".